ppahari/Document-Scanner/Readme.txt

 Press 'p' to save the image as jpg and pdf then to proceed for next image window

-P.S. : Read Document Scanner Report to understand in more detail : FinalProject/Document Scanner _ Report.pdf
+P.S. : Read Document Scanner Report to understand in more detail